 Water footprints give everyone – from individuals to business managers to public officials – a solid frame of reference that helps the world be more efficient and sustainable with water use.
 By understanding our water footprints, we can appreciate the role water plays in everyone’s lives.

-Blue, Green or Grey Water Footprint – How is it Measured?
+Blue, Green or Grey Footprints – How Are They Measured?

 A water footprint is measured in terms of the volume of water consumed, evaporated and polluted.
 The Water Footprint Network, whose research provides the data that drive GRACE’s calculator, splits water footprints into three corresponding categories: